qixuaann/FED_ASSG2_S10269128F_S10268119C/README.md

 ## Testing
 ### Manual Testing
---**Contact Form:**
+-**Contact Form:**
---Attempted submission of an empty form verified an error message appears.
+-Attempted submission of an empty form verified an error message appears.
---Tested form with an invalid email address, and a relevant error message was displayed.
---Successfully submitted a valid form and confirmed a success message.
+-Tested form with an invalid email address, and a relevant error message was displayed.-Successfully submitted a valid form and confirmed a success message.

---**Browser Compatibility:**
+-**Browser Compatibility:**
---Tested on Chrome, Firefox, Safari, and Edge for responsiveness.
+-Tested on Chrome, Firefox, Safari, and Edge for responsiveness.
---Verified mobile responsiveness on various screen sizes.
+-Verified mobile responsiveness on various screen sizes.

---**Bug Fixes & Observations:**
+-**Bug Fixes & Observations:**
 -Identified an issue where expired listings remained visible; fix in progress.
 -Noticed minor alignment issues on smaller screens; adjustments made.

 ## Credits
 **Media**
---All images used for listings were sourced from Unsplash, Pinterest, Canva, Ebay.
+-All images used for listings were sourced from Unsplash, Pinterest, Canva, Ebay.

 **Acknowledgements**
---Inspiration for the gamification mechanics was drawn from various e-commerce platforms.
+-Inspiration for the gamification mechanics was drawn from various e-commerce platforms.